jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 ![*GNOME Tweak Tool*](images/Chapter-04/gnome-tweak-tool.png "Tweak Tool")

-**Deliverable:** Take screenshots of all succesful install of software.
+**Deliverable:** Take screenshots of all successful installs of software.
 See Blackboard for submission details.

 #### Footnotes